Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 FatSecret

-Free barcode scanning with broad international coverage but older UI.
+Free barcode scanning with broad international coverage but an older UI.

 Pros